Skip to main content

 Specification ConceptJava ClassPackage

-The SQLDatabaseTest class provides test coverage for table operations, replication, and merge semantics.
+The SQLDatabaseTest and ConvexDBTest classes provide test coverage for table operations, JDBC, replication, and merge semantics.

 Example: Basic Table Operations